Senior Administrative Assistant

-Under general supervision, the individual in this position performs diverse administrative and support activities for a department or division.
+Under general supervision, the individual in this position performs diverse administrative and support activities for the Director for Workforce Training and Community Education.
 This position serves as a central point of contact with other departments and external constituencies in the resolution of a variety of day-to day matters.
 The Senior Administrative Assistant is distinguished from the Administrative Assistant by the more complex level of assigned work, specialized knowledge, discretion, skills and experience required.

 This list includes, but is not limited to the following:

 - Performs a variety of complex, diverse and confidential duties that involve exercising some independent judgment and discretion, multi-tasking with efficiency, and maintaining accuracy.